spielhuus/sensors/atmega328-sensor/README.md

   .dio = {2, 3, LMIC_UNUSED_PIN}, // assumes external jumpers [feather_lora_jumper]
 };
 ```

+Chage the Board to <Arduino Nano> and the processor to ATmega328.
+Connect the
+FTDI adapter and upload the sketch.

 ## Payload Format

 The Payload is encoded as byte array.